ETSU currently has two different funds to provide students with emergency funding

 If approved, the student will receive an email sent to his or her ETSU email account with notice of a refund.
 If no direct deposit bank account is set up, payment by check may take up to ten business days to be received.

-Apply now for the Buccaneer Student Crisis Fund or the federal CARES Act grant:
+Apply now for the Buccaneer Student Crisis Fund:

 Give to the Buccaneer Student Crisis Fund: